How to Properly Clean an Apartment Before the Big Move

 DIY Cleaning Solutions

 Non-toxic, natural cleaners benefit your family’s health and the environment.
-It’s cost-effective, space-efficient, and simple.
+They’re cost-effective, space-efficient, and simple to use.

-Try these 5 DIY cleaning solutions made with kitchen ingredients.
+Try these 5 DIY cleaning solutions made with kitchen ingredients for when you clean an apartment:

 1. Baking Soda Solutions